The EOS/Resolution Conspiracy: Convergence in Proto-Planetary Collision Simulations: Results and Discussion

 In Figure \ref{fig_AngMomTransfer_all} the time evolution of the total angular momentum for the DU case is shown.
 We choose the DU case because the difference in rotation period between the two EOS is most pronounced, especially at lower resolutions.
 The bound material is divided into two cylindrical bins.
 The first bin extends from the centre of the planet to \SI{1.5}{\Rearth} and contains the planet and the inner most part of the circum-planetary disc.
 The second bin ranges from \SI{5}{\Rearth} to \SI{20}{\Rearth} and contains the outer disc.
 In case of the Tillotson EOS the initial amount of AM deposited in the planet increases with resolution and the difference between the lowest and highest resolution is $\sim\SI{16}{\percent}$.
 This difference decreases with increasing resolution.
 For ANEOS on the other hand the planet's initial AM shows little variation with resolution.
 For all simulations, we observe that over time AM is transported from the planet and inner part of the disc to the outer region of the disc, which reduces with increasing resolution.
-This effect is most pronounced in the case of the Tillotson simulations where the planet loses about \SI{70}{\percent} of it's initial AM at the lowest resolution.
+This effect is most pronounced in the case of the Tillotson simulations where the planet loses about \SI{70}{\percent} of its initial AM at the lowest resolution.
 Correspondingly, the rotation period in this case is the largest in Figure \ref{fig_xResolution_NB_rotPeriod}.
 For ANEOS less AM is transported to the outer disc and the final rotation period of the planet is barely affected by resolution for all simulations.

 We furthermore observe that the physical state of the material in the planet differs greatly depending on which EOS is used.
 In case of ANEOS, most of the material belonging to the planet is in the condensed states and has densities larger than the reference density $\rho_0$ while in the case of the Tillotson EOS, a large fraction of the particles that belong to the planet are in the intermediate expanded states.
+This in turn results in large deviations from the median (solid body) angular velocity in the outer regions of the planet.
+Equally, the larger pressure gradients in the expanded state produce stronger deviations from Keplerian rotation and we do not observe a clear transition from solid body to Keplerian rotation in case of the Tillotson EOS.

 The initial spin of the proto-planets also affects the amount of vapour generated in the collision.
 The final planet and disc vapour fraction increases in the following order: NR (lowest), UU, DU, DD (highest).
 Correspondingly, the differences in rotation period between ANEOS and the Tillotson EOS shown in Figure \ref{fig_xResolution_NB_rotPeriod} increase in this order and are most pronounced for the DU and DD cases.
 This indicates a clear connection between the amount of vapour contained in the planet and the AM transport to the outer disc.